ceph/ceph/doc/man/8/rbd.rst

 To map an image via the kernel with cephx enabled::

        rbd map mypool/myimage --id admin --keyfile secretfile

+To map an image via the kernel with different cluster name other than default *ceph*.

+       rbd map mypool/myimage --cluster *cluster name*

 To unmap an image::